rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#13-June-2020.md

 The Holochain team asked that we highlight the [Holochain DevCamp][hdc], running until August 27th.
 Now is your opportunity to learn more about the project.
 There are a number of other online blockchain hackathons going on this summer, noted in our "Events" section.
 Could be a good way to spend time this summer instead of going to the beach.

-Well, anyway, keep hacking or whatever.
+Well, anyway, keep on hacking.

 [oasis-1]: https://medium.com/oasis-protocol-project/the-amber-network-is-live-1caa1289cbd8
 [hdc]: https://holochain.typeform.com/to/ptZ79fac